New Romantics (song): Music and lyrics

-Release and commercial performance
+Release

 "New Romantics" was initially one of the three bonus tracks on the deluxe edition of 1989, which was available exclusively at Target in the United States.
 On February 17, 2015, Swift announced that she would release the three bonus tracks to iTunes Stores in the United States as promotional singles one at a time.
 "New Romantics" was released on March 3, 2015, by Big Machine Records.
 Following this release, the song entered the US Billboard Hot 100 chart dated March 21, 2015, at number 71.

 On February 19, 2016, Swift announced that "New Romantics" would be the seventh and final single from 1989.
 Republic Records in partnership with Big Machine released the song to US contemporary hit and hot adult contemporary radio stations on February 23.
-Upon its single release, "New Romantics" debuted at number 28 on the Mainstream Top 40/Pop Songs, a Billboard component chart, where it later peaked at number 18.
-The song peaked at number 46 on the Billboard Hot 100 chart dated April 30, 2016, and spent eight weeks on the chart.
-The single reached the top 40 on charts in Lebanon (18), Belgian Flanders (33), Australia (35), and Scotland (40).
+Upon its single release, "New Romantics" debuted at number 28 on Pop Songs, a Billboard airplay chart; it peaked at number 18 on Pop Songs.
+The single peaked at number 46 on the Billboard Hot 100 chart dated April 30, 2016, and spent eight weeks on the chart.
+It reached the top 40 on charts in Lebanon (18), Belgian Flanders (33), Australia (35), and Scotland (40).
 "New Romantics" received a gold certification from the Recording Industry Association of America (RIAA) for exceeding 500,000 track-equivalent units, based on sales and on-demand streams.
 It also received a gold certification by the Australian Recording Industry Association (ARIA), which indicates 35,000 units.
 The song received a nomination for Choice Song – Female Artist at the 2016 Teen Choice Awards.